microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 # How to setup the repo with Github Workflows

-This is a guide to set up the repository with Github workflows for running and evaluating Prompt flows in Azure Machine Learning.
+This is a guide to set up the repository with Github workflows for experimenting and evaluating Prompt flows in Azure Machine Learning.
 The repository contains examples of Prompt flow runs and evaluations for named entity recognition, math coding, and web classification.
-The repository also contains Github workflows for running and evaluating Prompt flows in Azure Machine Learning.

 This template supports Azure Machine Learning (ML) as a platform for LLMOps, and Github workflows as a platform for Flow operationalization.
 LLMOps with Prompt flow provides automation of: